Towards resolving the Galactic center GeV excess with millisecond-pulsar-like sources using machine learning: Introduction

-Although uncertainties in the diffuse emission background prevent an immediate unambiguous solution of the GCE problem in terms of either a population of faint sources or DM annihilation, one of the testable predictions of the PS hypothesis is that deeper observations with the {\Fermi} satellite should lead to more resolved sources near the GC.
+Although uncertainties in the diffuse emission background prevent an immediate unambiguous solution of the GCE problem in terms of either a population of faint sources or DM annihilation, one of the testable predictions of the point sources hypothesis is that deeper observations with the {\Fermi} satellite should lead to more resolved MSP-like sources near the GC.
 This gradual resolution of point sources should lead to a decrease of the remaining excess.
-In particular, in the MSP hypothesis newer \Fermi-LAT catalogs should contain more MSPs (or MSP-like) sources near the GC relative to the older catalogs (one can also perform searches for new MSPs in, e.g., radio observations \cite{2016ApJ...827..143C, 2018ApJ...863..199G}).
+In particular in the MSP hypothesis, the newer \Fermi-LAT catalogs should contain more MSPs (or MSP-like) sources near the GC relative to the older catalogs (one can also perform searches for new MSPs in, e.g., radio observations \cite{2016ApJ...827..143C, 2018ApJ...863..199G}).
 The lack of the associated MSPs near the GC has been one of the main arguments against the MSP hypothesis.
 It has been shown that the number of associated MSPs near the GC is smaller than what is expected for a population of MSPs that, on the one hand, can explain the GeV excess and, on the other hand, is consistent with the populations of MSPs observed locally and in globular clusters \cite{2016JCAP...08..018H}.
 Also the number of low-mass X-ray binaries (LMXBs), which are progenitors of MSPs, observed near the GC is smaller than expectations based on observations of LMXBs in globular clusters \cite{2017JCAP...05..056H}.

-Apart from associated \Fermi-LAT sources, the area near the GC hosts many unassociated sources.
-The main purpose of this paper is to use multi-class classification of \Fermi-LAT sources in order to estimate the number and the distribution of MSP-like sources near the GC in order to check the explanation of the GCE in terms of a population of MSPs (or MSP-like sources).
+Apart from associated \Fermi-LAT sources, there are many unassociated sources near the GC.
+In general, there is a gap between studies, which use associated sources to infer the possible population of MSPs near the GC, and statistical methods, which determine the total population of pointlike sources in the region, including unassociated sources and sources below the detection threshold, but which do not distinguish different classes of sources (for a discussion see Ref.~\cite{2024arXiv240603990M}).
+The main purpose of this paper is to partially close this gap and to perform a multiclass classification of \Fermi-LAT sources with machine learning algorithms in order to estimate the number and the distribution of MSP-like sources among the unassociated gamma-ray sources near the GC.